zmahfuz0613/js-algos-palindrome/readme.md

 ### Objectives

-- Check a string (`str`) to determine if the string is a palindrome.
+- Create a function which takes a string (`str`) as an argument and determines if the string is a palindrome.
 - The output should return a boolean, which should be `true` to pass the test.

 ### Getting Started